Room Assignment Information

 You will receive an email prior to your arrival with instructions on how to schedule your check-in appointment.
 Once we have verified that your requested date and time are available, we will email you to confirm your check-in appointment.

 If you have someone helping you move-in, please have them stay with your belongings while you check-in.
 If you park in front of the building, do not leave your car unattended as it is a “No Parking Zone” (unattended cars will be towed).
 We recommend that someone stay with the car until all of your belongings have been unloaded.
 Afterwards, you can move your car to a nearby parking garage or parking space.
 To help with your move, you may borrow a moving cart to bring your items up to your room.
-Moving carts are available on a first come, first serve basis.
+Moving carts are available on a first come, first served basis.

 55 John Street